This article contains affiliate links, you can read my disclaimer here.

 Explore the J-Shed Galleries

+One of the top things to do in Fremantle is a visit to the Bather’s Beach Arts Precinct and the J-Shed Galleries.
 You’ll find the colourful J-Shed Galleries underneath the Round House and at the northern end of Bather’s Beach.

 Here you can visit several art studios and galleries, including the new Fremantle Art Gallery which hosts a range of exhibitions by local artists.
 Not to be missed is a peek inside the studio of renowned sculptor Greg Price.
 You’ll see his bronze statues throughout Fremantle and Perth, including the famous Bon Scott Statue located at the Fremantle Fishing Harbour.
+For more on the statue see this blog post here.

 You can also wander up to the top of Captains Lane from here where there are more working art studios, as well as the Walyalup Aboriginal Cultural Centre and Glen Cowan’s Gallery featuring his incredible underwater photography.
 Cliff Street can be accessed behind the J-Shed artist studios.
+Read more about the Arts Precinct here.

-The Round House is West Australia’s original prison and the oldest public building in the state.
+The Fremantle Round House is West Australia’s original prison and the oldest public building in the state.
 Let one of the friendly guides give you more insight into this historic building.
 You can enter for a gold coin donation and enjoy some of the best views of Fremantle and Bather’s Beach.

 Rummage through the Vintage Shops